 - Promoting a positive school culture that embraces inclusion and creates a sense of belonging can decrease bullying.

-- Integrating social and emotional learning (SEL) to the curriculum that builds social skills and promotes positive reinforcement for responsible decision-making.
+- Integrating social and emotional learning (SEL) into the curriculum that builds social skills and promotes positive reinforcement for responsible decision-making.

 - Having a clearly articulated open-door policy that allows students to come to any staff member with concerns without fear of consequences for reporting bullying.

-- Promoting a school culture of a “see something, say something” mentality promotes good social expectations and helps develop empathy.
+- A “see something, say something” school culture fosters positive social expectations and helps develop empathy.

 Poor physical health, lack of primary care, and students’ mental health issues that are on the rise may also result in absenteeism.